zarkones/XENA/README.md

 ### REQUIREMENTS ###

-- Node.js >= 14.15.4 for running Xena-Atila, Xena-Sensi, Xena-Ra.
+- Node.js >= 14.15.4 for running Xena-Atila, Xena-Sensi, Xena-Ra, Xena-Pyramid.

 - Golang for running Xena-Apep. (tested with golang version 1.15.9)

-- Python version 3.9.2 is recommended.
+- Python version 3.9.2 is recommended, because of Xena-Anaconda.

-And a Linux operating system.
+And an operating system of your choice.
+The framework is fully cross-platform.

+- Windows can support everything native or through WSL support.
+- Linux distributions can easily meet all requirements.
+This is the recommended environment, but it's not a requirement.
+- MacOS is a capable Unix family member, I've never used it, but I assume the platform should run without a major issue.
+- FreeBSD's story goes the same way as for MacOS, never used it, but I do not see a reason why it couldn't support the framework.

 ### GALLERY ###